mlilley/appledouble/README.md

 One might combine the above with additional commands to complete the picture:
 ```
 find / -type f -name '.DS_Store' | xargs -r -0 rm
-find / -type d -name '.TemporaryFiles' | xargs -r -0 rm
+find / -type d -name '.TemporaryItems' | xargs -r -0 rm
 find / -type f -name '._' -print0 | appledouble | xargs -r -0 rm
 ```

 ## Warning

-Not all appledouble files are completely useless and only good for deletion.
+Not all AppleDouble files are completely useless and only good for deletion.
 Although I personally have not encountered situations where I need any of the data in these files, your situation may be different.
 You should carefully look into whether removal of some or all of these files will impact you.

 Please log an issue if you know of cases where it's important to keep these files.
 We might be able to add a (configurable?) exclusion.